BrandinO771/sql-challenge/README.md

 <br>

 **Data Inspection Modeling**
-<li> Inspected CSVs of company personnel and  designed the "Entity Relationship Diagram" (ERD) of the tables. </li>
+-Inspected CSVs of company personnel and  designed the "Entity Relationship Diagram" (ERD) of the tables.
 <br>

 **Data Engineering**
-<li> Used the information from data inspection to create a table schema for each of the six CSV files.</li>
+-Used the information from data inspection to create a table schema for each of the six CSV files.<br>
-<li> Specified data types, primary keys, foreign keys, and other constraints. </li>
+-Specified data types, primary keys, foreign keys, and other constraints. </li>
 <br>
 <br>